What is argon?

 It was discovered nearly one hundred years after the English natural philosopher and scientist Henry Candavis’s observation.
 He observed that a sample of air always leaves a small residue about 1/120 part of inert gases after repeated sparking with air oxygen.
 British scientist Lord Rayleigh observed that nitrogen isolated from atmospheric gases was about 0.5 percent heavier than nitrogen prepared chemically.
 He identified a new element (argon = lazy) in the residue left after heating atmospheric nitrogen with magnesium.
 Sir William Ramsay suggested that helium and argon belong to the new group (group zero) in the periodic table.

 When the residual gas was subjected to spectroscopic analysis, a new characteristic electromagnetic spectrum was obtained.
-British scientist Lord Rayleigh awarded the Noble Prize in physics for investigation of gas density and discovery of argon.
-Sir William Ramsay gets a noble prize in chemistry for the discovery of inert gas in the air and their place on the periodic table.
+British scientist Lord Rayleigh was awarded the Noble Prize in physics for the investigation of gas density and the discovery of argon.
+Sir William Ramsay gets a noble prize in chemistry for the discovery of inert gas in the air and its place on the periodic table.

 It is the most abundant noble gas in air, 93 ppm by dry air, in igneous rocks it is present to the extent of 4 × 10-2 by weight.
 The natural argon is a mixture of isotopes like 40Ar (99.6 percent), 36Ar (0.063 percent), and 36Ar (0.337 percent).
 40Ar prepared by nuclear reaction or electron capture reaction of 40K.